learnable-content/React-the-ES6-Way/readme.md

 You may notice some funny looking syntax there.
 What's with this fat arrow business `=>`?
 Arrow functions are a simplified function added in ES6.
 They have a few benefits, but the one we're counting on here is called "lexical scope".
-The `this` variable in an arrow function will be the scope in which the function was defined, not the scope in which it was called.
-If you've ever used `this` in an event handler before and been surprised that it's a DOM node instead of an object instance, the arrow function is what you've been waiting for.
-In this case `this` is a reference to the component instance.
+The `this` variable in an arrow function will be the context in which the function expression was called, not the caller.
+If you've ever used `this` in an event handler and been surprised that it's a DOM node instead of an object, the arrow function is what you've been waiting for.
+In our case `this` is a reference to the component instance.

 ## Making the component update